mnemnion/marmalade/athena.md

 Please note: we could use a more direct way to capture three `` ` ``, if we weren't writing a peculiar quine.
 Zeus uses the simplest possible grammar to extract a minimalist weaver from this very source file.

-A couple notes: `code-glob` is mostly a regular expression that doesn't consume backticks. `in-line-code` uses negative lookahead `!`, which is great stuff: it says, if there aren't three backticks ahead of us, you may match one or two of those backticks.
+A couple notes: `code-block` is mostly a regular expression that doesn't consume backticks. `in-line-code` uses negative lookahead `!`, which is great stuff: it says, if there aren't three backticks ahead of us, you may match one or two of those backticks.

 Between them, they match everything except three backticks.
 Real Markdown uses newlines and triple backticks together.
 This is harder to write and understand, so we'll do it in the second pass.

 We also need magic:

 ```text
 <magic> = <"`@"> magic-word <"@`"> ;

 magic-word = #'[^@]+' ;